 There are countless inventory management software platforms available today, with solutions built to manage every size of operation – from SMB to an enterprise.
 Many of these applications are designed specifically with the small-to-medium retail business in mind.

 However, if your operation is more sophisticated, involving a warehouse, shop floor manufacturing, delivery and logistics or multiple locations, you may need a more powerful solution that is both flexible and reliable.
 Integration with your ERP system is essential since ERPs typically lack the transaction capabilities needed for managing inventory directly, even with an inventory module.

-Cloud-based software as a service (SaaS) options can be effective, but only so long as there is working internet connection—which isn’t always the case.
+Cloud-based software as a service (SaaS) options can be effective, but only so long as there is a working internet connection—which isn’t always the case.
 Finding a solution that works in offline or high availability mode may be the answer if your team works in areas with limited connectivity.

 The real power of implementing IMS software only emerges once that solution is integrated into your other business systems, so it can communicate with your warehouse, management or maintenance workflows.
 Since business management or ERP platforms often form the cornerstone of your software environment, integrate your ERP and inventory management processes to ensure that data about transactions, inventory movement and stock levels remain up-to-date.

 When companies don’t connect their technology platforms, preventing data from being shared, that data becomes siloed.
 Data stuck in a silo can lose significant value, negatively affecting efficiency, productivity and informed decision-making.